Carol Ross, M.D

 Phyllis Roelofs, LMSW, ASCW

-Phyllis Roelofs is a licensed master's level social worker with many years of experience who works with older teens and adults providing individual, couples, and group therapy.
+Phyllis Roelofs is a licensed master's level social worker with many years of experience who works with older teens and adults providing individual and couples therapy.
 Her clinical practice focuses on providing treatment to confront anxiety and depression, including pre and postpartum mood disorders, as well as grief and loss.
 From the beginning of her career she has provided treatment for chemical substance abuse and eating disorders.
-She provides a specific non-diet approach for those wishing to confront bulimia, binge or compulsive overeating.
+She encourages a specific non-diet approach for those wishing to confront bulimia, binge or compulsive overeating.
 Her therapeutic approach is designed to build on a person's strengths in effort to establish empowerment and hopefulness.
 She has found that cognitive-behavioral and insight oriented therapy have proven to be very beneficial for assisting clients to identify, establish, and maintain positive changes.

 David Lundin, MA, LLP, LPC